Submit request or call to make an appointment.

 Some children have extra connections in their heart’s electrical system.
 This can cause the heart to speed up in an abnormal fashion.

-Again, most palpitations are common.
+Most palpitations are common.
 However, if your child experiences frequent palpitations or palpitations along with symptoms such as fainting, chest pain, sweating or shortness of breath, a physician should examine him or her as soon as possible.

-A physical exam and family history can help physicians find the cause of palpitations or irregular heartbeat.
+A physical exam and family history can help physicians find the cause of palpitations or irregular heartbeats.
 Many children with palpitations will have a normal heart exam.
 If the exam is irregular, the child may have a heart issue (for example, cardiomyopathy) that is causing the irregular heartbeat.
 If your child is fainting along with a very fast heartbeat, it could indicate something serious like ventricular tachycardia.
 Either way, our specialists at Norton Children’s Heart Institute will be able to evaluate you for all potential heart issues.

 Your child may be given a Holter monitor, a portable monitor that records heart rhythm for 24 hours to help diagnose a rhythm issue.
 If the rhythm issue tends to occur during exercise, your child might also have an exercise test.